-Access to the School during out of hours periods (i.e. 18:00 - 08:00) is at the discretion of the Head of School.
-All persons accessing the School during these periods must sign the Out of Hours Register.
+Access to the School during out of hours periods (i.e. 19:00 - 07:00) is at the discretion of the Head of School.
+All persons accessing the School during these periods must fill in the online Out of Hours Register form, accessible via the QR code on display around the School.
 No work which carries a high risk of personal injury or property damage may be carried out during out of hours periods.
 Out of hours laboratory work must be subjected to a risk assessment.